 From Maruti, Hyundai to Mahindra: Discounts offered on new cars this Diwali

-From Maruti, Hyundai to Mahindra: Discounts offered on new cars this Diwali3 min read .
-Updated: 18 Oct 2021, 03:31 PM IST
+From Maruti, Hyundai to Mahindra: Discounts offered on new cars this Diwali

 The discounts on new cars go up to nearly ₹2.50 lakh for certain models which include cash benefits, exchange and loyalty bonus.